-Valuation Date: Actuarial Cost Method: Wage Inflation Rate: Investment Rate of Return: Projected Salary Increases: Healthcare Cost Trend Rate: Mortality: Other Assumptions: September 30, 2016 Entry Age, Normal 3.5% 7.5% 3.5% - 12.3%, including wage inflation of 3.5% 7.5% Year 1 graded 3.5% Year 12 RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
-This assumption was first used for the September 30, 2014 valuation of the System.
-For retirees, 100% of the table rates were used.
-For active members, 80% of the table rates were used for males, and 70% of the table rates were used for females.
-Opt Out Assumptions 21% of eligible participants hired before July 1, 208 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan Survivor Coverage 80% of male retirees and 67% of female retires are assumed to have coverages continuing after the retiree's death Coverage Election at Retirement 75% of male and 60% of female future retirees are assume to elect coverage for 1 or more dependents
+Valuation Date: Actuarial Cost Method: Wage Inflation Rate: Investment Rate of Return: Projected Salary Increases: Healthcare Cost Trend Rate: Mortality: September 30, 2017 Entry Age, Normal 2.75% 7.15% 2.75% - 11.55%, including wage inflation of 2.75% 7.5% Year 1 graded 3.0% Year 12 Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Active Members: RP-2014 Male and Female Employee Annuitant Mortality Tables, scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Disabled Retirees: RP-2014 Male and Female Disabled Annuitant Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Other Assumptions: Opt Out Assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
+Survivor Coverage 80% of male retirees and 67% of female retires are assumed to have coverages continuing after the retiree's death Coverage Election at Retirement 75% of male and 60% of female future retirees are assume to elect coverage for 1 or more dependents.